marcus-grant/notes/pcde-module23-content.md

 develop web apps to date,
 there are three general ways to create web apps using this ecosystem.

-First is the *Single Page Applicaiton*, which is what the original React library is used for.
+First is the *Single Page Application*, which is what the original React library is used for.
 These are applications that reside entirely in your browser.
 API calls to access data is done from the browser to an API server.
 Any manner of front-end application can be made from it.